Saranraj0224/studyx/HOSTING_GUIDE.md

 ### 2. Configure Database
 1. Go to SQL Editor in your Supabase dashboard
-2. Copy and paste the contents of `database-setup.sql`
+2. Copy and paste the contents of `supabase/migrations/20250708165833_smooth_lagoon.sql`
 3. Run the SQL commands to create tables and policies

 ### 3. Get API Keys